ishapiro/savta-ai/README.md

 The project uses a centralized color system defined in the Tailwind configuration.
 All colors are organized into a cohesive brand palette that ensures consistency across the UI.

+**Updated 2025**: The color palette has been modernized to reflect current design trends while maintaining the warm, caring grandmotherly feel.
+Colors are now brighter, more playful, and feel contemporary rather than vintage.

 ### Color Definition Location

 **Primary Configuration**: `tailwind.config.js`